CHECK(OPCS) Optical Printer Control System CHECK(OPCS)

 DESCRIPTION

-during script programming + shooting.
+programming and shooting.

-and prompts the operator with an ABORT/CONTINUE option.
+the operator with an ABORT/CONTINUE option.

 Counter values must be comma delimited, and can either be numeric,